ioBroker/ioBroker.js-controller/packages/db-states-file/README.md

 The Library contains the Database classes for File based states database client and server.

 # Redis simulator
-The states db client is always a redis client, but if the databse type is file, it will communicate with a built-in redis simulator instead of a real redis db.
+The states db client is always a redis client, but if the database type is file, it will communicate with a built-in redis simulator instead of a real redis db.
 Currently, the following commands are supported by the simulator for states db:

 ## Overview